heera/requent/README.md

     "sheikhheera/requent": "1.0.*"

+This will install the package.
+Now add the following entry in your `config/app.php` file inside the `providers` section:

+    Requent\RequentServiceProvider::class

+Also add the following entry in `aliases` section of your `config/app.php` file:

+    'Requent' => Requent\Facade\Requent::class,

-This will install the package and once the installation is finished then you can start using it without any configurations but you can configure it for your need.
+If you followed so far then you can start using it without any configurations but you can configure it if your want.

 ## <a name="how-it-works"></a> How It Works